 Considerations before enabling Google+

-Google+ can bring a new level of communication and collaboration to your organization; however, before you enable the service for your users, keep the following in mind:Users need to join Google+
+Google+ can bring a new level of communication and collaboration to your organization.
+But before you enable lthe service for your users, keep the following in mind.Enable Google+

-After you enable Google+ for your users, they’ll still need to join the service by creating a Google+ Profile.
+After you enable Google+ for your users, they need to create a Google+ Profile.
 You can create a profile for the users in your organization, or they can create it on their own.
 Users can learn more about managing their Google+ for Work profile.

 To use Google+, users must have a Google+ Profile, which is publicly visible to anyone on the web.
 However, users can choose which information in their profile to share publicly or with just specific circles, and which information to keep private.